 360-degree visibility with beacons means that the light is clearly visible from all angles to other road users, according to the Regulation on Optical and Sound Signals 2009.
 This enhances traffic safety by ensuring that the vehicle is well noticed in all situations.

-A rotating light/flash lamp must be installed on the vehicle in such a way that the warning signal is recognizable from every position at a distance of 25m.
+A rotating light/flashing light must be mounted on the vehicle in such a way that the warning signal is recognizable from every position at a distance of 25 meters.
+If this is not possible, additional warning systems (e.g., extra rotating lights/flashing lights) must be installed on the vehicle.

 According to the 'Regulation of Optical and Acoustic Signals 2009', '360-degree visibility' is required.
 This means that at least one of the signaling lights must be visible within a perimeter of 20 meters and from a viewing height of 1.5 meters.